perryhau/Question-and-Answering/README.md

   Training:

-          : th qa_lstm.lua -- To create a new network
+          : th qa_lstm.lua -- To train with a new network initialization

-          : th qa_lstm.lua load-- To  load an existing network
+          : th qa_lstm.lua load-- To load an existing network and train